OscarAzeem/Courses_Info/pl_sql_udemy_info.md

     * PL/SQL records
     * PL/SQL collections

+## PL/SQL TABLES:
+* Objects of type TABLE are called PL/SQL tables, which are modeled as (but not the same as) database table
+* its primary key gives you array-like access to rows
+* Think of the key and rows as the index and elements of a one-dimensional array.

 ## PL/SQL RECORDS
 * A PL/SQL record is a composite data structure that is a group of related data stored in fields